CHRISSIE SWAN

 TV & RADIO PRESENTER

-For 20 years Chrissie has graced Australian television screens and radio airwaves, showcasing her knack for the spoken word, her off the cuff antics and her down to earth personality.
+For over 20 years, Chrissie has graced Australian television screens and radio airwaves, showcasing her knack for the spoken word, her off-the-cuff antics, and her down-to-earth personality.

-One of Australia’s favourite and most versatile personalities, in 2022 Chrissie stepped up to The Project desk during Carrie Bickmore’s European adventure, hot off the back of hosting the first season of Would I Lie To You Australia.
-She joined host Osher Gunsberg and fellow judges Abbie Chatfield, Dave Hughes and Mel B on the much-loved and most addictive singing competition, The Masked Singer.
-Both shows are returning in 2023.
-A pioneer in the reality TV world, Chrissie was runner-up in the reality TV phenomenon Big Brother in 2003, was runner up on the first season of I’m A Celebrity Get Me Out Of Here and more recently joined the cast of Celebrity MasterChef Australia in 2021.
+One of Australia’s favourite and most versatile personalities, Chrissie stepped up to The Project desk in 2022 during Carrie Bickmore’s European adventure.
+She has hosted two seasons of the comedy panel show Would I Lie To You?
+Australia and, for two seasons, was part of the guessing panel with Abbie Chatfield, Dave Hughes, and Mel B on the much-loved and addictive singing competition The Masked Singer.
+A pioneer in the reality TV world, Chrissie was runner-up on the reality TV phenomenon Big Brother in 2003 and also runner-up on the first season of I’m A Celebrity… Get Me Out Of Here!.
+She also joined the cast of Celebrity MasterChef Australia in 2021.

-A gifted writer who happily over-shares the amusing and sometimes challenging realities of day-to-day life for many working mums in Australia, Chrissie was a regular columnist for Sunday Life and Good Weekend, and for News Limited’s Weekend magazine.
-She published her first book in 2015, Is It Just Me?
-(Confessions Of An Over-Sharer).
+A gifted writer who happily over-shares the amusing and sometimes challenging realities of day-to-day life for many working mums in Australia, Chrissie was a regular columnist for Sunday Life and Good Weekend, as well as for News Limited’s Weekend magazine.
+She published her first book, Is It Just Me?
+(Confessions Of An Over-Sharer), in 2015.

-Chrissie is a committed parent to her three beautiful children and is an ambassador for Priceline, Lortsmith Animal Hospital and Foodbank.
+Chrissie is a committed parent to her three beautiful children and an ambassador for Foodbank.

 SOCIAL LINKS